Table of Contents

 You can interrupt your self-employed activity, completely or partially (at least 50%), in the event of a serious illness of a relative or friend at the end of their life (palliative care) or to care for your disabled child.

-You can temporarily interrupt your self-employed activity on the occasion of the death of a family member (spouse, cohabiting partner, natural or adopted child or foster child).
+You can temporarily interrupt your self-employed activity in the event of the death of a family member (spouse, cohabiting partner, natural, adopted or foster child).
 You will receive an allowance for a maximum of 10 days (not necessarily consecutive) to be taken within a period starting on the day of death and ending one year after the day of death.

 For more information on the social status of self-employed workers and their rights and obligations, please contact the following bodies: